 This is fine to do in hotter months, where the cut-up citrus peels will be able to heat up nicely.
 In the colder months, it may be a good idea to dry out your citrus peels first to speed up the decomposition process, which makes it easier to compost.

 In the event you have to use whole fruit while composting, it’s a good idea to break open the fruit and split up the pieces first.
 Doing this creates more surface area for bacteria to break down the fruit more easily.
 Citrus leaves can be thrown in as you would with any other kind of leaves.
 Take advantage of being able to use the whole plant, as this does the most good for your composting mixture.

 With regard to the acidity that citrus can bring to your compost, remember it’s all about balance.
 Placing a lot of citrus in your composting pile may be detrimental to the overall quality of the mixture, as previously discussed, though it still has the benefit of aiding plants that enjoy acidic soil.

-When putting in citrus, be sure to balance it out with a lot of brown compost such as dried leaves, straw, and hay.
-This will help restore the pH balance of the compost pile, with the added benefit of absorbing any extra moisture and water that may come from the citrus.
-Ensure that there are at least two times more brown compost than there is green compost, as this is the most ideal composting balance.
+When putting in citrus, be sure to balance it out with a lot of brown compost.
+Examples include dried leaves, straw, and hay.
+This will help restore the pH balance of the compost pile.
+It also has the added benefit of absorbing any extra moisture and water that may come from the citrus.
+Ensure that there are at least two times more brown compost than there is green compost.
+This is the most ideal composting balance.

 If you have questions about how to use citrus in when composting, then don’t worry because we have the solution!
 For further guidance, we have included this short guide on how to use citrus in both hot and cold composting piles.
 This way you can better understand the applications of using citrus and remove the guesswork that goes into it.